 Active

-The Climate, Community & Biodiversity (CCB) Steering Committee is responsible for the governance, strategic direction and ongoing development of the CCB Standards, ensuring that they stimulate and promote land management activities that credibly mitigate global climate change, improve the wellbeing and reduce the poverty of local communities, and conserve biodiversity.
-The CCB Steering Committee comprises representatives of each Climate, Community & Biodiversity Alliance (CCBA) member organization and is co-chaired by Verra and the CCBA Secretariat.
-Read more about the CCB Standards.
+The Climate, Community & Biodiversity (CCB) Steering Committee is responsible for the governance, strategic direction, and ongoing development of the CCB Standards.
+The CCB Steering Committee ensures that the CCB Standards stimulate and promote land management activities that credibly mitigate global climate change, improve the wellbeing and reduce the poverty of local communities, and conserve biodiversity.

 John Drexhage, International Institute for Sustainable Development and Ecoresources